 I think if you wish to have an ultimate adventure in Lauterbrunnen, that’s the way to do it.
-You will spend lots of times in the mountains, will meet hundreds of Swiss cows and will see a lot of different places.
-All in just couple of days.
+You will spend lots of time in the mountains, will meet hundreds of Swiss cows and will see a lot of different places.
+All in just a couple of days.

 Ok, let’s have a look at the map below:

-On the way from Kleine Scheidegg to Grindelwald you are going to pass through couple of restaurants and quite many meadow with cows, so that decreases pain if you get some.
+On the way from Kleine Scheidegg to Grindelwald you are going to pass through a couple of restaurants and quite a many meadows with cows, so that decreases pain if you get some.